daviidy/run-man-game/README.md

 # Todo-List
-In this project we built a turn-based RPG game using Phaser and JavaScript.
+In this project, we built a turn-based RPG game using Phaser and JavaScript.

 ## Project screenshot
 ![screenshot](./screenshot.png)

-## 🔨 Built in
+## 🔨 Built-in

 - JavaScript
 - Webpack